Legendre-signed partition numbers: Notation and preliminaries

-In sections \ref{sec:5} and \ref{sec:Kron} we treat the special cases of $𝔭(n,χ_5)$ and $𝔭(n,χ_2)$, respectively, and therein establish Theorems \ref{thm:P5} and \ref{thm:Kron}, respectively.
+In sections \ref{sec:5} and \ref{sec:Kron} we treat the special cases of $\fp(n,\xc_5)$ and $\fp(n,\xc_2)$, respectively, therein establishing Theorems \ref{thm:P5} and \ref{thm:Kron}, respectively.
 The first part of the appendix contains a number of elementary but tedious computations used to establish Proposition \ref{prop:Major}.
-Finally, the second part of the appendix both sketches a proof that $L_1(𝜓)>0$ for nonprincipal quadratic characters $𝜓$ and includes some useful formulae for explicitly computing $L_1(χ_p)$ related quantities.
+Finally, in the second part of the appendix we include some useful formulae for explicitly computing $L_1(\xc_p)$ and related quantities.